 It’s nearly impossible to talk about behavior and learning without talking about emotion.
-Emotion affects how we act and react to situations throughout our day.
-Emotional intelligence (EQ) is the ability to identify, evaluate, control, and express emotions.
+Emotion affects how we act and react to situations throughout our day and if we're ill equipped, we may find ourselves in some sticky situations.

 5 STRATEGIES FOR BUILDING EMOTIONAL INTELLIGENCE

 When children get into conflicts, help them deal with them positively.
 For example, during a get together your child and her friend get into an argument about something.
-Instead of jumping in to fix everything, help the girls work through what the issue is and come to a peaceful agreement.
+Instead of jumping in to fix everything, help the children work through what the issue is and come to a peaceful agreement.

 Play games that help identify emotions.
 Charades is a great game that allows for a myriad of emotions.
 Put on a puppet show.
 Acting allows for plenty of opportunity to have fun while learning about different emotions.

-BE A ROLE MODEL
+5. BE A ROLE MODEL

 Let your child see how you handle your emotions.
 When we’re happy we have no problem letting the world know.
 However, parents often hide negative emotions from their children in an effort to protect them.
 Let your child "see you feeling” and let them see you appropriately handle those feelings.
 This will let them know it’s ok to have a variety of emotions and equip them with the tools on how to deal with those emotions.